upenu/oldWebsite/README.md

 website
 =======

-If you're getting image not found:

-export DYLD_LIBRARY_PATH=/Applications/Postgres.app/Contents/Versions/9.3/lib
+Source code for the UPE website at UC Berkeley.

 General Conventions:
 - Simpler models are better
 - Commit all of your migration scripts
 - Don't commit unnecessary stuff (settings.py...)
-- It's too late now, but try not to store things like passwords and auth in code for the future
+- Do not store things like passwords and auth in code/on git

 Coding Conventions:
 - Use "_" for filenames
-- User "-" for class names
+- Use "-" for class names
 - Use Font Awesome for icons
 - Don't use JS if it's doable using CSS3
 - Use good markup: Make things extensible, use classes and IDs efficiently, use the right semantics